Newsletter for Winter 2016

 Mayor Dave Earling

 The student exchange program is part of the Edmonds Sister City Commission's relationship with Hekinan Japan.
 Every summer a delegation of students from Edmonds goes to Hekinan for a two week stay and then a delegation of students from Hekinan comes to Edmonds for a two week stay.
-Students stay with host families, provide a portion of their chaperone's travel costs as well as covering their own travel costs and spending money.
+Students stay with host families and must provide a portion of their chaperone's travel costs as well as covering their own travel costs and spending money.
 Chaperones also stay with host families.
 These host family stays provide students and chaperones with a very rich cultural experience.

-To help raise funds to support the exchange program, the Sister City Commission will host a fundraiser at the Red Onion Burgers in Mountlake Terrace on Tuesday, May 5th from 5 - 8 pm.
-During that time delegates and ESCC Commissioners will help with washing dishes, pouring beverages, making milkshakes, busing tables and seating guests.
+To help raise funds to support the exchange program, the Sister City Commission will host a fundraiser at Red Onion Burgers in Mountlake Terrace on Tuesday, May 3rd from 5 - 8 pm.
+During that time student delegates and ESCC Commissioners will help with washing dishes, pouring beverages, making milkshakes, busing tables and seating guests.
 In return, the delegation will receive 20% of sales, 100% of cash tips and 50% of the credit card tips.
 We encourage everyone to come meet our Edmonds' delegates and Sister City Commissioners and support this great program.
 The Red Onion Burgers is located at 21005 44th Ave.
 W, Suite 101 in Mountlake Terrace.

 Stay tuned for more information on our 2016 student delegation!